Blue Flame vs Yellow Flame vs Red Flames – Gas Flame Color

 The amount of oxygen supplied with the gas is the most important factor in determining the colour of the flame.

-Gas + Oxygen = Water + Carbon Dioxide + Heat
+LPG Gas + Oxygen = Water + Carbon Dioxide + Heat with Blue Flame

-A key warning sign that you require gas appliance servicing is a yellow or red flame or a gas flame colour with a yellow burning tip.
+A blue flame means complete combustion is taking place.
+A key warning sign that you require gas appliance servicing are yellow or red flames or a gas flame colour with a yellow burning tip.

 Other indicators include the accumulation of yellow/brown soot around the appliance, pilot lights that frequently blow out or an acrid smell and eye irritation.

-The exceptions to this are gas fireplaces and gas log fires that are designed to have a yellow gas flame colour.
+The exceptions to this are gas fireplaces and gas log fires that are designed to have a yellow or red flames.

 The above are all indications of incomplete combustion.